-- 51. An analysis of the recommendations by region makes it possible to examine the status of compliance taking into account the political, economic, and social context of each one.
-It is also possible to determine the priority that countries have accorded recommendations in the different thematic areas of the fight against drugs. - 52.
-In order to conduct the following analysis, the Hemisphere has been divided into four regions: the Caribbean, Central America, North America, and South America. - 53.
-For the purposes of this analysis, and within the framework of the Organization of American States (OAS), the countries that make up each region are: - 1.
-Caribbean (14 countries)(3): Antigua and Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Dominican Republic, St. Kitts and Nevis, Saint Lucia, Suriname, and Trinidad and Tobago. - 2.
+A regional analysis of the recommendations makes it possible to examine the status of compliance taking into account the political, economic, and social context of each region.
+It is also possible to determine the priority that countries have accorded recommendations in the different subject areas of the fight against drugs.

+In order to conduct the following analysis, the Hemisphere has been divided into four regions: the Caribbean, Central America, North America, and South America.

+For the purposes of this analysis, and within the framework of the Organization of American States (OAS), the countries that make up each region are:

+- 1. Caribbean (14 countries)3: Antigua and Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Dominican Republic, St. Kitts and Nevis, Saint Lucia, Suriname, and Trinidad and Tobago. - 2.
 Central America (6 countries): Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama. - 3.
 North America (3 countries): Canada, Mexico, and the United States. - 4.
 South America (10 countries): Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.

-(3) St. Vincent and the Grenadines did not participate in the second phase of the Third Evaluation Round.
+3 St. Vincent and the Grenadines did not participate in the second phase of the Third Evaluation Round.